 Why You’ll Want to Make Green Chili Chicken Soup

-• Ingredient Tip: For a super flavorful result, make your own fermented salsa!
+Ingredient Tip: For a super flavorful topping, make a jar of fermented salsa.
+It’s a great tangy addition.

 Here’s a quick overview of the key ingredients for this recipe.
 For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.